NOW

 Broadcast on Radio Campus Paris

-OCTOBER - NOVEMBER 2025
+NOVEMBER 2025

 Chelsea, New York, October 2025.
 Standing still, I hold the question in plain sight: Do you know one?
 Art begins with exposure, not protection.